glowkeeper/reactLecture/presentation/react.md

 ## Node.js and NPM

+`Node.js` lets developers write Javascript at the server-side.
+It also provides build environment tools - which is how it is being used here, via `npm`.

 + `Node.js` is a JavaScript runtime environment
 + `npm` is a package manager for JavaScript
 + `npm` is the default package manager for `Node.js`